weigandconstruction/sigma-gantt-plugin/README.md

   - ✅ Validate compatibility with Sigma plugin API and ensure robust error handling.
   - ✅ Add better error handling and user feedback for edge cases.

-- [ ] **6.
+- [x] **6.
 Documentation & Deployment**
+  - ✅ Set up GitHub Actions CI/CD pipeline with automated testing.
+  - ✅ Configure branch protection to require passing tests before merging to main.
-  - Document usage, configuration, and troubleshooting steps.
+  - [ ] Document usage, configuration, and troubleshooting steps.
-  - Package and publish the plugin for use in Sigma environments.
+  - [ ] Package and publish the plugin for use in Sigma environments.

 ## Updating the App